mburkland84/fairport-eaglescout-projects/README.md

 This is just a personal project to tour my hometown before moving away but future data additions and usage of data for other projects are welcome.

 Let me know if you use the data though and send me a link to the project.
+I'd love to see it!